SamyPesse/blini/docs/getting-started.md

 })
 ```

+Follow the ["Create a Schema"](docs/create-schema.md) guide to get more insight on
+how schemas work.

 ### Create a new model

 Once the data schema is defined, the next step is to create the model which store operations